AdobeDocs/campaign-standard.pt-BR/help/channels/using/configuring-landing-page.md

    ![](assets/lp_parameters_3_temp.png)

-Você também pode autorizar qualquer visitante a acessar a landing page, usando o **[!UICONTROL Authorize unidentified visitors]** opção.
+Você também pode autorizar qualquer visitante a acessar a landing page, usando a opção **[!UICONTROL Authorize unidentified visitors]**.

 <!--Use the URL parameters to identify the visitors, using the **[!UICONTROL Authorize visitor identification via URL parameters]** option: then you must choose the loading key and map the filter parameters with the parameters of the corresponding URL.-->